Catholic Recipe: Mostaccioli I (Little Mustache Almond Cookies)

 Also Called: Mustaches, Almond Cookies, Moastaccioli

 There is one and only one earthly food that St. Francis of Assisi is known to have loved, and this particular delicacy he enjoyed so much that he asked for some on his deathbed.
-Some writers think it was Frangipane, others think it was Mostaccioli or Almond cookies.
+Some writers think it was Frangipane, others think it was Mostaccioli or Almond cookies, the name hinting at "little mustaches."
 Here is a recipe for this Italian almond pastry called Moastaccioli.

 Chop the almonds very fine or coarsely grind in a blender.